DUNE-DAQ/dbe/docs/dbe.md

 New objects can also be created from the context menu in the `Table View`, either an empty one or a copy of an existing object.

+## Renaming objects or moving to a different file

+To rename or move an object, brng up the object editor for that object and use the buttons in the top righthand corner.